jbienzms/MRTL/Dev/UnityForMR/index.md

 ![](Images/License-Pro.png)

-If you are a Microsoft employee and do not have a Unity Pro license, you can request a temporary license for this event [here](https://aka.ms/Unity-MR-License-Request).
+If you are a Microsoft employee and do not have a Unity Pro license, see [this page](msunity.md).

 ## Install Unity Editor